ElenaGramellini/LArIATTrueCrossSec/README.md

 # LArIATTrueCrossSec
-Please, read this readme in your terminal...
-I swear it looks better than this...

 This folder contains the following:</br>
 0. (Note for future Elena) In order to produce the tables, do</br>
 	- source /grid/fermiapp/larsoft/products/setup</br>